-The Ratio of Students to Classroom Teachers and Median Salary indicator uses information provided by school districts in the Department's Certified Staff Report data collection.
+The Ratio of Students to Classroom Teachers and Median Salary indicator uses information provided by school districts in the Department's Certificated Staff Report data collection.
 Districts provide the Department with information regarding each employee who holds a certificate issued by the State Board of Examiners, including an allocation of their time spent in each job description and total salary paid.
 The job codes provided were used to calculate the full-time equivalent (FTE) of certificated staff to establish a ratio of students to classroom teachers.
 The ratio of students to classroom teachers represents the total FTE for the above listed certificated positions divided by the student enrollments reported in the Application for State School Aid for the applicable year.
+The ratios are ranked in descending order, and the mean salaries are ranked in ascending order.